CanastaWiki/Canasta-CLI/docs/guide/devmode.md

 **Note:** If `mediawiki-code/` already exists, it will NOT be overwritten.
 You'll see a warning message.
 To regenerate the code, delete the directory first and then restart with `--dev`.

 **Note:** When enabling dev mode on an existing installation, the default `latest` image tag is used.
-To use a specific image tag, recreate the installation with `canasta create --dev --dev-tag <tag>`.
+To use a specific image tag, recreate the installation with `canasta create compose --dev --dev-tag <tag>`.

 ---